 On November 13 and 14, 1963, 40 delegates from the ten Covenant Churches that comprised the Florida Council had the vision to expand Christ’s ministry in the Southeast; and they voted to form the Southeast Conference.

 The Conference continued to grow under the leadership of mission pastors such as Gordon Holman and Roy Olund.
 In 1977, Rev. Robert A. Honnette was called to be the first resident Conference Superintendent.
 Under his able leadership, three more churches were planted.
 In 1983, Rev. Honnette resigned and Rev. Chester Larson was called as Superintendent.
 Superintendent Larson served the Conference with distinction and retired in 1991.
-By that time, the 1991 Conference numbered 21 churches.
-At the Conference Annual Meeting at the First Covenant of Winter Park, Dr. Kurt Miericke was called to serve as the new Superintendent.
+By that time, in 1991, conference churches numbered 21.

-God has been working among us and through us in sharing the power of His redeeming love.
-We now have 44 churches and several more plants and adoptions in the process.
-One can see that Church planting is not new in the Conference, but is vital part of our mission in bringing people into the family of God.
+God has been working among us and through our churches sharing the power of His redeeming love.
+We now have 32 churches and several church plants and adoptions in process.